-As from 2018 this one person is Alistair Hudson, formerly director of Middlesbrough Institute of Modern Art (MIMA) and who believes that (i) art galleries would be more useful if their collections were secondary to their cafes and shops and that (ii) while artists may have particular skills to offer society they should be replaced by 'initiators' to prevent them from controlling their own projects.
+From 2018, this one and the same person is Mr Alistair Hudson, formerly the director of Middlesbrough Institute of Modern Art (MIMA) and who believes that (i) art galleries would be more useful if their collections were secondary to their cafes and shops and that (ii) while artists may have particular skills to offer society they should be replaced by 'initiators' to prevent them from controlling their own projects.
 The artist as an independent creative genius is apparently a thing of the past.
 Art galleries, he says, are essentially remote 'bubbles' which extract art from day to day living and make it less useful to society than if it was an embellishment of what people already do.
 And that's why - so his argument goes - things need to change, and it all begins with the useful things such as gallery cafes and shops which people already like.
 Just flip everything around, so for example, what if the gallery gets involved in healthcare or housing?
 Let's do away with the idea of whether something is art or not - is it art?
 Is it not art?
 Who cares?
 Art is just part of the broad ecology of things that go on in the world: a way of doing things rather than a thing in itself.
 Think about the art of gardening or the art of cooking, so the gallery cafe can then be a place where people learn to cook or where artists do projects - the cafe becomes the art.
 For the shop, use the art collection as a way to teach people to make products that can be sold in the shop so they get the revenue themselves, or for example scanning a Victorian teapot and using it to make the teapot in something else for selling online.
 By adopting these methods art galleries will become much more useful than, say, a museum full of useless old Rembrandts and Botticellis.
 Hudson made a quick start at Manchester Art Gallery when in January 2018 the curators ceremonially removed from its walls a pre-Raphaelite 'masterpiece' by John William Waterhouse, and to drive the point home, it wasn't just the painting itself that was taken out but the postcards and posters of it in the gallery shop, expunging the picture altogether.

-Mr Hudson hasn't thought this up just by himself.
+Mr Hudson hasn't dreamed all this up just by himself.
 Useful Art has its own association - the Useful Art Association - which, according to the Tate, "promotes the idea of art as a process that should have real effect in society as part of everyday life, rather than a rarefied spectator experience."
 Viewers are transformed into activated users, shifting the role of art from the passive realm of aesthetics to one of action and activism.
 So if you are a painter you will be judged not by art critics or your fellow painters looking at your work on an exhibition wall but by groups of leftists at the local community centre, or in the case of Waterhouse, a 'take-over' of Manchester Art Gallery's public spaces by performance artists and Sonia Boyce, a political artist from London.

 It is not difficult to imagine how Mr Hudson might have persuaded Manchester City Council and the University of Manchester to appoint him to run their public art galleries.
 The idea of public money being wasted on rooms full of pictures by people no-one has heard of and which you need an art degree to make sense of is not good politics in this day and age.
 Bring it all out to the community in the cafe or shop which they'd rather be in anyway than a stuffy old gallery, or even better, out of the institution completely where it can be more useful to society generally - it seems like a vote-winner, so why not give this a try?
 After all, that's how things were before the word 'art' even existed, before the mid-19th century when the art market took hold and "cemented the idea that art is useless and just hung on walls for contemplation."